SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 exercises: 70
 questions:
 - "How can I visualise my data?"
+- "What is Matplotlib and what can I use it for?"
 objectives:
 - "Generate a heatmap of longitudinal, numerical tabular data."
 - "Create graphs of mean, minimum, and maximum characteristics over time from data."